militaryinvestor/militaryinvestor.github.io/_posts/2021-08-15-Don't-Leave-Your-TSP-Money-Only-in-The-G-Fund.md

 hidden: false
 ---

-# How to Start Investing in the TSP (Part 2): Change your TSP Investments (Don't Leave Everything in the G Fund!)

 **BLUF:** TSP is an easy, low-fee way to invest.
 If you are enrolled in the Blended Retirement System (BRS), you are losing money if you don’t invest 5%.
 Compound interest at market average gains can double your money every 10 years, so invest as much as early as possible.
 But, to do this right in TSP, you must change your contribution allocations and do an interfund transfer if needed.

 ------